Ladislaus the Posthumous: Inheritance and civil war

 The Estates of the Duchy of Austria acknowledged Ladislaus' right to rule and made Frederick of Austria, who had been elected King of the Romans, regent in accordance with the last will of Ladislaus' father.
-In Bohemia, only the Catholic lords, who were under the leadership of Ulrich II of Rosenberg, were willing to accept Ladislaus' hereditary right to rule.
-Soon after the birth of her son, Queen Elizabeth sent envoys to Poland to persuade the delegates of the Hungarian Estates to break off their negotiations with Vladislaus III of Poland.
-However, the Hungarian lords refused and elected Vladislaus king on 8 March 1440.
-Before his election, Vladislaus had pledged that he would marry Queen Elizabeth and protect her infant son's interests in Austria and Bohemia.
+In Bohemia, only the Catholic lords, who were under the leadership of Oldřich II of Rosenberg, were willing to accept Ladislaus' hereditary right to rule.
+Soon after the birth of her son, Queen Elizabeth sent envoys to Poland to persuade the delegates of the Hungarian Estates to break off their negotiations with Władysław III of Poland.
+However, the Hungarian lords refused and elected Władysław III king on 8 March 1440.
+Before his election, Władysław III had pledged that he would marry Queen Elizabeth and protect her infant son's interests in Austria and Bohemia.

-The queen refused to give her consent to the project and decided to have her son crowned king before Vladislaus came to Hungary.
+The queen refused to give her consent to the project and decided to have her son crowned king before Władysław III came to Hungary.
 She hastily took Ladislaus from Komárom to Székesfehérvár, which was the traditional place of the royal coronations in Hungary.
-After a young lord, Nicholas Újlaki, symbolically knighted the infant Ladislaus, Archbishop Dénes Szécsi anointed and crowned him king on 15 May.
-During the lengthy ceremonies, his mother's cousin, Ulrich II, Count of Celje, held the crown over the head of Ladislaus who burst into tears while the coronation oath was being read out on his behalf.
-Six days later Vladislaus III entered Buda.
+After a young lord, Nicholas of Ilok, symbolically knighted the infant Ladislaus, Archbishop Dénes Szécsi anointed and crowned him king on 15 May.
+During the lengthy ceremonies, his mother's cousin, Ulrich II, Count of Celje, held the crown over the head of Ladislaus, who burst into tears while the coronation oath was being read out on his behalf.
+Six days later Władysław III entered Buda.
 Queen Elizabeth fled first to Győr, and from there to Sopron, taking the infant king with her.